 You can now Receive or Send postcards from Ghana whiles providing support to the activities of our School Building Project for €3 euros each (minimum).
 Your postcard will be written and sent from Ghana with the Ghanaian stamp.
 We can even send a postcard to your friends and family as a surprise!

-We have 20 postcards for you to chose from, and you can make payment via paypal.
+We have 20 postcards for you to choose from, and you can make payment via PayPal.
 Take a look at the postcards and make your selections and order below.
 Buy 5 postcards and get one surprise card for free.
+All the money goes to the construction of the Prince & Princess Academy.

 2. The Mole National Park – Mole National Park is the largest, oldest and most developed park.
 Mole began in 1957 as a game reserve.
 It covers an estimated 4,840 km2 in the northern region of Ghana and is home to several species of mammals, birds and 734 species of flowering plants.
 The park has been on the tentative list of UNESCO World Heritage Sites since 17/01/2000.